 Figure 2-1.
 Example of "seasonally occupied households" relative to the ocean compared to the total households per census block in Gearhart, Oregon.
 XXL1 tsunami inundation zone shown as a light blue line on the far right.
 Census blocks with fewer than five households as of 2010 are shown in grey.
 Residential buildings shown as dots and include residential buildings constructed since 2010 that were not captured in the 2010 census.
-Census block data source: U.S. Census Bureau (2010).
+Census block data source: U.S. Census Bureau 2010 data.

 U.S. Census population data are organized into hierarchical spatial units of varying sizes, the smallest of which is the census block.
-Census blocks are typically "bounded by visible features such as roads, streams, and railroad tracks, and by nonvisible boundaries such as property lines, city, township, school district, county limits and short line-of-sight extensions of roads" (Rossiter, 2011, unpaginated).
-One level above a census block is the census block group, which is how the U.S. population is defined and distributed.
-In Clatsop County, the census block groups average 1,000 people (± 470) and vary in area from 79 acres (32 hectares) to 192,100 acres (77,740 hectares), while the mean size is 18,270 acres (7,394 hectares).
-In urban areas, census blocks are usually defined at the city block level, whereas in rural areas census blocks may cover a few hundred square miles.
+Census blocks are typically "bounded by visible features such as roads, streams, and railroad tracks, and by nonvisible boundaries such as property lines, city, township, school district, county limits and short line-of-sight extensions of roads" (U.S. Census Bureau, 2020).
+One level above that is the census block group, which is how the U.S. population is defined and distributed.
+In Tillamook County, the census block groups average \sim 890 people (± 400) and vary in area from 96 acres (39 hectares) to 128,500 acres (52,000 hectares) in size, while the mean size is \sim 29,400 acres (11,900 hectares).
+In urban areas, census blocks are usually defined at the city block level, while in rural areas census blocks may cover a few hundred square miles.
 Within each census block group the population may range from negligible to several thousand people.
 However, unlike DMV records that associate a person with a specific address, census block groups provide a single aggregated population count.
-For our purposes, we used updated population statistics obtained from the American Community Survey (ACS) data products (2013- 2017 census data) at the census block-group level.
-To estimate the size and distribution of the permanent population in our study area, we distributed the population per census block group among the residential buildings and pro-rated based on square footage.
-The specific steps associated with this process is summarized in Figure 2-2A for the permanent population.
+For our purposes, we used updated population statistics obtained from the American Community Survey (ACS) data products (2013-2017 census data downloaded from the U.S. Census Bureau, access date 2018) at the census block group level.
+To estimate the size and distribution of the permanent population in our study area, we distributed the population per census block group among the residential buildings and prorated based on square footage.
+The specific steps associated with this process are summarized in Figure 2-2A for the permanent population.

-After populating the buildings, or in the case of multi-family residential structures, units, with permanent residents, we then assumed the proportion of residential buildings or units that are not occupied by a permanent resident are occupied on a temporary basis by out-of-town residents.
+After populating buildings, or in the case of multi-family residential structures, units, with permanent residents, we then assumed the proportion of residential buildings or units that are not occupied by a permanent resident are occupied on a temporary basis by out-of-town residents.
 For single-family residential houses, we used the number of bedrooms (units) to determine temporary occupancy (Figure 2-2B).
-We populated hotels/motels, campgrounds, recreational vehicle parks, and marinas using the number of rooms, tent or RV sites, or boat slips as a baseline, and multiplying by a people-per-unit occupancy assumption (Figure 2-2B).
-To accomplish these steps, we used the 2010 census data to identify the residential household3 vacancy rate at the census block level.
+We populated motels, campgrounds, recreational vehicle parks, and marinas using the number of rooms, tent or RV sites, or boat slips as a baseline, and multiplying by a people-per-unit occupancy assumption (Figure 2-2B).
+To accomplish these steps, we used the 2010 census data to identify the residential household vacancy rate3 at the census block level.
 For each UDF, we then multiplied the corresponding vacancy rate by the number of units, establishing the number of units occupied by temporary residents.
-This latter value was then multiplied by the people per unit value to derive a temporary population (Figure 2-2B) per household unit.
+This latter value was then multiplied by the people per unit value to derive a temporary population per household unit (Figure 2-2B).